 The experience of good and evil

-clothing, tools and ornaments, the burial of the dead.
+use of fire, clothing, tools and ornaments, the burial of the dead.
 The age-old tradition of seeking the difference between animals and human beings in human rationality seems to lie behind us.
-At present one looks for this distinction in culture, in language,
+At present one looks for this distinction in culture,

 The calling of mankind